Observability

 Observe-mode would-blocksGuardrail blocks that were returned as advisory/allow because enforcement was unavailable or disabled.Shows where a policy would stop work before switching a connector to action mode.

-The Execution phase timeline preserves sub-second ordering for lifecycle, model, and tool phases.
+The Execution phase timeline shows the current phase for each selected execution.
 Throughput and p95 latency show whether activity is increasing and which operation class is slow.
-Executions and last activity keeps the lifecycle and execution IDs visible so a resumed long-running agent does not look like an unrelated process.
+Executions and last activity keeps the lifecycle and execution IDs visible and links each row back into the matching drilldown, so a resumed long-running agent does not look like an unrelated process.

 Follow an enforced or alternative path